proactis-documentation/documentation-source/docs/p2p/sso.md

 ```C#
     public bool UseAsynchronousImplementation => false;
 ```
-+ Implement the __Login__ (or __LoginAsync__) method with your custom validate code.
-This method should return True for a successfully login and False for a failure.
-For security reasons it is recommended that exceptions aren't thrown informing the user why the login failed.
-For example the username does not exist.
++ Implement the __Login__ (or __LoginAsync__) method with your custom validation code.
+This method should return True for a successful login and False for a failure.
+(For security reasons it is recommended that exceptions aren't thrown informing the user why the login failed.
+For example _the username does not exist_)

-+ Compile your code,  and ensure that the resulting DLL is named *Login.DLL.   (* can be anything)
++ Compile your code,  and ensure that the resulting DLL is named xyzLogin.DLL.   (xyz can be anything)

 + Copy the DLL into your __PROACTIS P2P/Plugins__ folder.